 There are several ways to estimate a patient's prognosis.
 First, it may sometimes be adequate for patients and clinicians to use their intuition.
 However, use of intuition is often limited; for example, patients with heart failure tend to overestimate their life expectancy,3 particularly if they are younger and more symptomatic.
 In contrast, primary care physicians overestimate mortality risk in patients with heart failure, particularly in patients who are stable and mildly symptomatic.4

-Second, clinicians might consider estimates of the mean prognosis from observational studies or randomized clinical trials ...
+Second, clinicians might consider estimates of the mean prognosis from observational studies or ...